niloulsarvian/NilouSarvianWebsite/content/home/talks.md

 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: pages
+active: false
 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
 weight: 70

-title: 'Recent & Upcoming Talks'
+title: 'Conference Presentations'
 subtitle:

 content: